-Launched in 2012 in response to kestrel population declines across much of North America, The Peregrine Fund’s American Kestrel Partnership is a network of citizen and professional scientists working to collaboratively understand kestrel demographics and advance kestrel conservation.
+Launched in 2012 in response to kestrel population declines across much of North America, The Peregrine Fund’s American Kestrel Partnership is a network of professional and community scientists working to collaboratively understand kestrel demographics and advance kestrel conservation.

 Most residents of the Western Hemisphere have seen American Kestrels, even if we can’t pick one out in a birding book.
 In fact, kestrels have long been appreciated as North America’s most abundant bird of prey: they watch us from ledges as we stop into a city café, or from power lines as we stroll along country highways.
 They also cram a lot of attitude into about four ounces of bird.
 Most people familiar with kestrels cannot resist hitting the brakes for a better view when they spot one hovering in midair, waiting for a mouse to make the wrong move.
 You can read more about their biology here.